Rivka-6697Original.jpg

 I began my career as a journalist in New York City.

-In 2006, while living in Brooklyn, I joined forces with SeeThink Films to produce Alice Neel, an award-winning documentary about the eponymous New York painter.
-After completing the film, I returned to print journalism—and to the Forward—becoming the Jewish newspaper’s first L.A. correspondent.
+After six years of freelance writing, I joined forces with SeeThink Films to produce Alice Neel, an award-winning documentary about the eponymous New York painter.
+Soon after earning my first producer credit, I returned to print journalism—and to the Forward—becoming the national Jewish newspaper’s first L.A. correspondent.

-Two years later, I left full-time journalism to devote more time to my first novel.
-Since then, I have taught creative writing workshops, written about cannabis in the Jewish context, and edited a wide range of novels, memoirs, and essay collections.
+I received my MFA in Creative Writing from Bennington College, where I began work on my first novel.
+Since returning to freelance life, I have taught creative writing workshops, written about cannabis, and edited a wide range of novels, memoirs, and essay collections.

-I earned an MFA in Creative Writing from Bennington College, and have been awarded residencies for my novel-in-progress at the Virginia Center for the Creative Arts (VCCA) and the Brush Creek Foundation for the Arts.
+As a fiction writer, I have been awarded residencies for my novel-in-progress at the Virginia Center for the Creative Arts (VCCA) and the Brush Creek Foundation for the Arts.

-I currently live in Los Angeles, Calif., where I continue to work on my novel.
+I currently live in Los Angeles, where I continue to work on my first novel.